danvrg12/Alumni-Records-Extractor/README.md

 4. **Test with different PDF formats**
 5. **Submit a pull request**

-### Guidelines
-- Test with various PDF layouts
-- Follow PEP 8 for Python code
-- Add comments for coordinate calculations
-- Include sample PDFs in tests (if possible)

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements

 - **Tesseract OCR** - Google's open-source OCR engine